Fact Check: Does Free Banking Exist?

 At Creditfix we always advise our clients who are struggling with an overdrawn current account to move away and open a new account.
 We also advise them to not take out a new overdraft.
 This allows us to protect our customers income from their banks using their rights of set off, whilst we explore all options including applying for the Debt Arrangement Scheme or a Protected Trust Deed in Scotland or an Individual Voluntary Arrangement in England, Wales and Northern Ireland.

-If you are struggling with your bank account and are worried about overdraft fees, contact a Creditfix adviser on 0808 2085 198.Get Started
+If you are struggling with your bank account and are worried about overdraft fees, contact a Creditfix adviser on 0808 2085 198.Get debt help today

 Get help with any type of unsecured debt